o3de/o3de.org/content/docs/user-guide/platforms/android/generating_android_project_windows.md

 ## (Optional) Set up environment variables

-To simplify the different paths and values that are fed through out the process, we will use environment variables to control the settings.
+The project generation steps involve passing in different paths and values to the Android Project Generation script.
+To simplify the paths and values, set up the following environment variables.
+If you skip this step, pass in the literal paths and values to the commands instead.

 **Source and Build directories**